TorchlightSoftware/particle/README.md

 ## The Particle Lifecycle

-When a Stream is created, it stores the configuration and waits for clients to register.
-For each client that registers it does the following:
+When a Stream is created, it stores the configuration and waits for Collectors to register.
+For each Collector that registers it does the following:

-1. Verifies the client's identity
+1. Verifies the Collector's identity
 2. Sends a manifest
 3. Sends payloads for all data sources
 4. Wires up listeners for deltas

 When a Collector is created, it immediately tries to register with a Stream based on its configuration.
 It sends the Stream its identity and waits for a success/failure.
-The operation succeeds if the Identity lookup is successful (or none is defined), and then the client waits for its initial data.
+The operation succeeds if the Identity lookup is successful (or none is defined), and then the Collector waits for its initial data.

 The Collector starts out with a 'status' property set to 'waiting'.
 It expects to receive: